Your guide to World Series Game 5: Battle of the aces in a pivotal matchup

 One key stat to know: Keuchel loves pitching at Minute Maid Park.
 He had a 2.26 ERA at home with a .187 average allowed compared to 3.53 on the road with a .245 average.
 In about the same number of innings, he allowed just four home runs at home and 11 on the road.
 This isn't just a one-year thing.
 Going back to his Cy Young season in 2015, he has a 2.25 ERA at home and 4.25 on the road, with an OPS allowed 175 points lower.

-The first thought was: Keuchel keeps the ball on ground, and maybe the groundskeepers make sure that grass doesn't cut the morning he pitches.
+The first thought: Keuchel keeps the ball on ground, and maybe the groundskeepers make sure that the grass doesn't get cut the morning he pitches.
 He does allow a lower average on grounders at home -- .180 vs. .237 away -- but most of his run prevention at home comes on fly balls.
 Some of that is he pitches well to the park: Minute Maid is pinched down the lines but fair to the alleys and center, and Keuchel does a good job of limiting pull fly balls.
 But he also just allows less hard contact.
 Maybe he just loves the mound.

-Anyway, that's all a way of saying that while everyone could be expecting another Kershaw masterpiece, don't be surprised if Keuchel throws one.
+Anyway, that's all a way of saying that although everyone might expect another Kershaw masterpiece, don't be surprised if Keuchel throws one.

 The matchup that matters most: Kershaw vs. Houston's big three of George Springer, Jose Altuve and Carlos Correa.
 This is the heart of what a great World Series game should be about: The best in the game battling the best in the game.
 In Game 1 against Kershaw, Springer went 0-for-3 with three strikeouts, all on sliders.
-Altuve went 1-for-3 with a groundball single into left field.
+Altuve went 1-for-3 with a ground-ball single to left field.
 Correa also went 0-for-3.
 Kershaw went seven innings in that game and allowed just three hits and no walks while striking out 11.

-The prediction: Keuchel out-duels Kershaw and leaves after seven innings with a 2-1 lead.
+The prediction: Keuchel outduels Kershaw and leaves after seven innings with a 2-1 lead.
 Peacock and Harris close it out.